 Bottom Line

-If you're looking to stock up on Free Spirit points, now's a great time to consider topping off your account to book a Spirit award — especially true since Spirit doesn't have any transfer partners.
+If you're looking to stock up on Free Spirit points, now's a decent time to consider topping off your account to book a Spirit award — especially true since Spirit doesn't have any transfer partners.
 Just make sure to do the math before pulling out your wallet to ensure you're saving money by buying Spirit points.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.